-Their tours highlight fantastic seasonal events in nature including late-night guided grunion runs, tide pool tours during winter low tides (highly recommend as the naturalists find all sorts of creatures you might not see), summer snorkeling with leopard sharks, and guided walks on the (normally closed to the public) Scripps Pier to learn about various research projects.
-Between roughly December and April, Birch Aquarium at Scripps naturalists join Flagship Cruises gray whale watching excursions.
+Their tours highlight fantastic seasonal events in nature, including late-night guided grunion runs, tide pool tours during winter low tides (highly recommend as the naturalists find all sorts of creatures you might not see — I’ve done this), summer snorkeling with leopard sharks in La Jolla, and guided walks on the (normally closed to the public) Scripps Pier to learn about various research projects.

 If you’re looking for something a little bit outside-the-box, rest assured that San Diego tours deliver.
 Here are a few examples

 Soar over San Diego in an open cockpit biplane where you and a friend sit in the front, and the pilot flies the plane from the back seat.
 Choose how thrilling you’d like your ride to be (I’ve seen these planes make loops over the ocean).
 Check out San Diego Sky Tours.